 I am an explorer who is never satisfied.
-Besides always being on the move, additional traits I share with my father, Neal Cassady, are: never-ending curiosity, joy in playing with words, a constant yearning for learning, and passion for change.
+Besides always being on the move, additional traits I share with my father, Neal Cassady, are: never-ending curiosity, compassion for the downtrodden, joy in playing with words, a constant yearning for learning, and passion for change.
 I joke about my -

 I abhor it

 My mother, Carolyn Cassady's influence provides my artist's sensibility and love of architecture, history, human nature, spirituality, & the natural world.
 She also passed on the editing gene and attention to detail, for better or worse.
 Now, if I could just tap into her tremendous discipline and focus!